ola-dola/stack-overcooked/README.md

-# stack-overcooked
+# StackOvercooked

-Browser extension to hide the cookie dialog on stackoverflow.com and related websites
+Browser extension to hide the cookie dialog on stackoverflow.com and related websites in the StackExchange family.